A Guide to Understanding, Downloading, and Following Our Routes

 LOOKING FOR THE GPX FILE?

-UNDERSTANDING AND USING ‘RIDE WITH GPS’
+USING ‘RIDE WITH GPS’ WITH DIFFERENT BASEMAPS AND FILE FORMATS

 We are currently embedding Ride With GPS maps into our routes; toggle through the mapping layers to see the route set against satellite imagery and various OSM basemaps.
 We recommend ‘OSM Cycle’ for planning, but display most with ESRI too for visual clarity.

 This said, be aware RWGPS’s free service has limited functionality – see here for details on the various plans and what are offered.
 For instance, you’ll need to subscribe to the basic package ($6 a month) in order to download the useful Points of Interest as waypoints.
 We’ve also noticed that some devices strip embedded information from within the waypoints, so before you head out, check these can accessed from your downloaded file, including POI ‘names’ and ‘descriptions’.
 If they’re not all there, you’ll need to input them manually.
-We are working on embedding these details into our downloadable GPX files that we attach directly to the route page.

 GETTING FRIENDLY WITH YOUR GPS UNIT